There are many ways that you can practise the LNAT. You’ll find links to all of them on this page.

 Online practice test

 You can access this test with your browser and it will run on any computer.
+There is no limit on the number of times the sample test can be taken.

 It is an onscreen simulation of the LNAT.
 It is a simulation of the real LNAT exactly as it will appear on-screen at the test centre.
 You can use it to familiarise yourself with the format of the test and the skills it requires.